-Anomalies where this comes from? in occurrences that these investors did not expect can result in abnormal returns (Serrano-Cinca et al., 2019).
-Several models, including the market model/single index model and the capital asset pricing model, can determine abnormal returns abnormal return and anomalies may be very different issues!!!!
-Several people Research on the pattern of changes in stock returns in the stock market has concluded that some deviations can affect stock prices (Khanthavit, 2020; Phuong, 2021; Shen & Zhang, 2021; Widyarti et al., 2021; Xiong et al., 2021), How these citations relevant to your paper????? but little research has been done on the impact of Covid-19 on stock prices with the highest level of liquidity .OK, so what is your idea or hypotheses?
+Anomalies in occurrences that these investors did not expect can cause abnormal returns (Serrano-Cinca et al., 2019; Wu et al., 2021).
+Several models, including the market model/single-index model and the capital asset pricing model, can determine abnormal returns.
+Several people's research on the pattern of changes in stock returns in the stock market has concluded that some deviations can affect stock prices (Khanthavit, 2020; Phuong, 2021; Shen & Zhang, 2021; Widyarti et al., 2021; Xiong et al., 2021), but little research has been done on the impact of Covid-19 on stock prices with the highest level of liquidity.
 There are a lot of stocks in Indonesia that are classified as LQ45 and have a lot of liquidity.
 This stock is unique because it is the most sought after by both domestic and international investors.
 The anomalous return was employed as a standard in this investigation.

 This study, based on this description, gives up-to-date COVID-19 data that are valuable to decision makers.
 Of course, in terms of science, this conclusion is also more fair and accountable.
 In the following session, we'll go over the big theory that was applied in this study.
 The study methodologies employed, as well as the test findings and discussion, are also explained.
-The conclusion, innovation, and limits of this study's execution are described in the final section of this article, so that future researchers might find ways to overcome them.
-Up to now, it is not clear what you want to say, what is the idea or what are the hypotheses.
-Rewrite the introduction concisely.
+The conclusion, innovation, and limits of this study's execution are described in the last section of this article, so that future researchers might overcome them.